zeitspace/zeitbook-frontend/steps/04-background-sync.md

 });
 ```

-The code above will create a new comment element and replace the unsynced comment on the frontend after receiving a message from the server with the type `comment-update`.
+This code is identical to the code you just added to `src/index.js`, except that it listens for events of type `comment-update`.

-## Test that notifications work
+## Test that Background Sync works

-Now you can test your code creating new posts and comments.
-You will see that your post/comment will show a pending status until it is synced to the server.
-You could test it creating new post/comment when your computer WiFi is off; when the WiFi goes on all the posts/comments will be sent to the server.
+You can test out Background Sync by disconnecting from the Internet, then creating a post or a comment.
+You should see a pending post added to the top of the list of posts.
+When you reconnect to the Internet, you should see the "pending" text removed from your post.

-If you aren't on your app tab when the server sync, you will see a notification.
+You can test that a notification is sent by changing tabs, then reconnecting to the Internet.